The 8 Best Vibrating Foam Rollers for Muscle Soreness

 • Max intensity- 40 Hz

-The relatively low nodules feel firm and are best for muscle knots release and trigger point massage – to loosen up those aching muscles.
+The relatively low nodules feel firm and are best for muscle knot release and trigger point massage – to loosen up those aching muscles.

 • Variety of speed intensities